tstephen/cbc/wp-content/plugins/featured-image-from-url/readme.txt

 20. Lightbox zoom.

 == Changelog ==

+= 3.0.7 =
+* Bug fix: internal featured images might not being shown in the previous version.

+= 3.0.6 =
+* New feature (Premium): Media RSS Tags; Improvement (Premium): FIFU add-on for WP All Import has a List Delimiter field now; Bug fix: conflict with external images from WordPress sites; Bug fix: og:image social tag was not being added when Yoast SEO plugin is installed.

+= 3.0.5 =
+* Improvement (Premium): Video Thumbnail Height option was not responsive and was replaced by Crop Top and Bottom (%); Bug Fix: Twitter Social Tag was not being added when Yoast SEO plugin is installed; Bug fix: Hide Featured Media was unduly working for a page used as front page.

+= 3.0.4 =
+* Critical bug fix: conflict between Social Tags feature and the latest Yoast SEO plugin version on post editor (Updating failed error); New option (Premium): thumbnail height (crop the top and bottom margins from video image thumbnails); New option: only image tags (disable title and description social tags); Bug fix: rest routes (some features not working in sites with https problems); Bug fix: metadata features (problems due URLs with illegal characters).

+= 3.0.3 =
+* New options (Premium): Play Button > Color, Play Button > z-index, Video Image Thumbnail > on custom post type; Improvement (Premium): new option to replace the play button by a little top right video icon on grids; Bug fix: menu settings style issue due customized jquery-ui CSS from some themes.

+= 3.0.2 =
+* Improvement: integration with WordPress Importer plugin; Improvement (Premium): Play Button can start the video inline now (lightbox is optional); Improvement (Premium): Video Image Thumbnail can be used in single posts now; Bug fix: WooCommerce placeholder not loaded on product category editor; Bug fix: get_woocommerce_term_meta() function is deprecated; Bug fix: saved image dimensions were not being applied.

+= 3.0.1 =
+* New feature: Delete All URLs; Improvement: FIFU column differentiates internal and external images now; Bug fix: conflict with Classified Listing plugin; Bug fix: conflict between Admin->jQuery and Elementor editor.

+= 3.0.0 =
+* Improvement (Premium): supports videos from Publitio now; New: donation campaign removed ($142.90 raised); New: Premium version has now 5 different annual plans.

+= 2.9.9 =
+* Improvement (Premium): play button on video image thumbnail can be disabled/enabled now; Bug fix: conflict between WooCommerce lightbox toggle and some themes.

+= 2.9.8 =
+* Improvement (Premium): Featured Video and Featured Slider should work with ANY theme now.

+= 2.9.7 =
+* New (Premium): a play button can be added to video image thumbnails and clicking on that the video will be shown in a lightbox; Improvement: some code added to avoid cache issues with the image javascript; Bug fix: conflict with WPML Multilingual CMS plugin; Bug fix: ajax image problem when adding products to cart; Bug fix: style issue on menu settings due notices/messages from other themes/plugins.

+= 2.9.6 =
+* Improvement: last posts and URLs added to support data to make the support faster; Improvement: integration with Sirv plugin; Bug fix: some layout issues on image keyword search.

+= 2.9.5 =
+* Improvement: next button added to random featured images; Bug fix: style issues on Arabic language sites.

+= 2.9.4 =
+* Bug fix: 2.9.3 new features were not working for WooCommerce product categories.

+= 2.9.3 =
+* New feature: external images can be loaded from Unsplash (keywords search or randomly); New Premium feature: Unsplash Image Size; Improvement: lightbox on post editor; Bug fix: conflict with tagDiv Composer plugin.

+= 2.9.2 =
+* Bug fix: internal images were not being shown when used into Featured Image from URL field.

+= 2.9.1 =
+* Improvement: URL from Post Content feature can work with the nth image now; Improvement: Hide Featured Media feature can work with Custom Post Types now; Bug fix: image width was being limited to 1000px; Bug fix: conflict with internal images.

+= 2.9.0 =
+* New: the plugin has its own Chrome Extension now; Bug fix: block-ui was not working after recent update.

+= 2.8.9 =
+* Bug fixes: conflict with Media Cloud plugin and menu settings style issues on Google Chrome.

+= 2.8.8 =
+* Bug fix: menu settings layout was broken in sites with many plugins/themes notifications.

+= 2.8.7 =
+* New: supports PRIVATE videos from Vimeo now.

 = 2.8.6 =
 * Bug fix: conflict with Multisite Post Duplicator plugin; Improvement: public front-end script should run a little faster now; Improvement: plugin version added to CSS to avoid cache style issues.